Colony Wars: Red Sun: Premise

 The game is set around the time frame of Vengeance.
 A miner in the Dendray system named Alexander Lyron Valdemar experiences strange dreams about an alien race called the Sha'Har and a mysterious ship called the Red Sun.
 A man known as the General forces him to get on the case of investigating the Red Sun and how it is tied to the survival of the galaxy.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
-Noah Massey of NextGen said of the game's European version (while the U.S. version was still in development), "If you've ever dreamed about fighting in an epic space battle, then this is without a doubt the game for you."
+Noah Massey of NextGen said of the game, "If you've ever dreamed about fighting in an epic space battle, then this is without a doubt the game for you."
 Many other reviewers gave it favorable reviews while the game was still in development.

+The Freshman of GamePro said of the European import in one review, "While Red Sun isn't the technological breakthrough that the first CW was in its day, it's still a worthwhile time-sink for PSX space-jockeys."
+In another early GamePro review, however, Air Hendrix said, "Like Valdemar himself, you're better off renting Red Sun instead of signing on with a purchase.
+It's not a bad game, just a disappointing one.
+Plenty of gamers will work through its flaws and get addicted, but many others will move on to friendlier skies."

+The game was a runner-up for the "Shooter" award in both Editors' Choice and Readers' Choice at IGN's Best of 2000 Awards.